eddy-geek/hammerspoon/README.md

 - `Cmd + Left/Right Arrow` behavior is swapped with `Option + Left/Right Arrow` for text navigation.
 - `Cmd + Delete` behavior is swapped with `Option + Delete`.

+## Bugs

+* The focus cycle-through only works between the 2 most recent windows (probably because the stack gets reordered) -> fix it with the AppWindowSwitcher.spoon ? (committed but not used yet...)

+* The system-wide F10 hotkey for Teams Mute has an issue where it sends the hotkey to first Teams window it finds.
+If that's a Chat window and not the Meeting window, the hotkey will be ignored.

+* The F11 key remap does not work for some reason.
+Use the `hidutil` aproach ?

 ## Future Improvements

 > Hammerspoon can use hs.eventtap to swap only when frontmost app is not in an exclusion list.
 This is less robust than Karabiner for low-level modifier timing: there are edge cases with chord timing and held modifiers while Karabiner handles this more reliably.